Media magnate Lebedev may sell Russian assets

 The opposition protests that began last December have continued even though fewer people have been turning up and the rallies have been less frequent.

-The opposition has not evolved into a more organised political movement and has no single leader, though Navalny has emerged as the most charismatic of them.
+The opposition has not evolved into a more organized political movement and has no single leader, though Navalny has emerged as the most charismatic of them.

 Asked whether he could be the person who unites them, Lebedev laughed and said: "I haven't been a practicing politician."